gatsbyjs/gatsby/docs/docs/submit-to-starter-library.md

 ## Steps

-There are only two major steps :)
+To get your site added to the starter library, follow the two steps below.

 1. If this is your first contribution to the Gatsby open source repo, follow the [Contribution guidelines](/docs/how-to-contribute/#contributing-to-the-repo).